-- Collaboration: Appropriate governance of • an expanding portfolio of collaborations both regionally (e.g. as a result of the review being undertaken on support functions within the four Welsh forces; regional crime; and integrated offender management) and nationally (e.g. the Police ICT Company) will be paramount.
+- Collaboration: Appropriate governance of an expanding portfolio of collaborations both regionally (e.g. as a result of the review being undertaken on support functions within the four Welsh forces; regional crime; and integrated offender management) and nationally (e.g. the Police ICT Company) will be paramount.
 2017/18 saw the appointment of an All-Wales Deputy Chief Constable (Collaboration) to take forward such work.
-2018/19 will see the Commissioner and Chief Constable facing the continuing challenges associated with the continuing collaboration agenda. - Estate: Development and implementation of the Estate Strategy, which will include the new 'Hub' and 'Spoke' model of operational service delivery and the new Gwent Police Headquarters (in order to meet the changing nature of service delivery; the requirements of condition surveys; and to ensure our properties provide a safe working environment), will face unique governance issues.
-The work will need to take due account of the Future Generations legislation and support Standard 3 of the International Good Governance Standards.
+2018/19 will see the Commissioner and Chief Constable facing the continuing challenges associated with the continuing collaboration agenda. - Estate: Development and implementation of the revised Estates Strategy, which will include the new Gwent Police Headquarters (in order to meet the changing nature of service delivery; the requirements of condition surveys; and to ensure our properties provide a safe working environment), will face unique governance issues.
+The work will need to take due account of the Future Generations legislation and support Standard 3 of the International Good Governance Standards. - Statement of Accounts: Early closing of year end accounts for 2018/19: the Commissioner and the Chief Constable will have to prepare their accounts by 31st May

-- Statement of Accounts: Early closing of year end accounts for 2018/19: the Commissioner and the Chief Constable will have to prepare their accounts by 31st May 2019 and the audit opinion from our external auditors has to be provided by 31st July 2019 (this is two months earlier than the current deadline). - Major Policing Challenges: It is noted that the M4 Relief Road project and the building of the International Convention Centre at the Celtic Manor Resort will present the Force with a substantial challenge in terms of policing.
+2019 and the audit opinion from our external auditors has to be provided by 31st July 2019 (this is two months earlier than the current deadline).

+- Major Policing Challenges: It is noted that the M4 Relief Road project and the building of the International Convention Centre at the Celtic Manor Resort will present the Force with a substantial challenge in terms of policing.
 This is coupled with the ongoing challenges of policing whilst responding to and supporting critical events on a local and national level. - Welsh Language: Implementation of the new Welsh Language Standards and the impact upon our business: Both the Chief Constable and Commissioner remain committed to attaining the Standards to the fullest extent possible without negatively impacting upon the policing service to our communities. - Developing our workforce: The Force is required to implement the College of Policing's five year strategy to professionalise policing by 2020.
 The Policing Education Qualifications Framework (PEQF) is intended to support the development of policing as a profession through the provision of a national approach to raising educational standards in policing.
 This challenge is coupled with that faced by the Force in relation to its ability to access apprenticeship funding to support this work.
-A key issue for 2018/2019 will be the introduction of the new Police Degree Apprenticeship.
-In addition, the continuing diversification of the workforce, such as in relation to race, gender, powers, skills and the nature of criminality they will face (e.g. cyber enabled) will require careful consideration, as will the associated individual's wellbeing requirements.
+A key issue for 2018/2019 will be the introduction of the new Police Degree Apprenticeship. - Agile Working: There will also be internal governance challenges for the Commissioner and Chief Constable as the Force adopts the fixed, flexible and field principles of working.
+The challenge will include achieving a change in culture whilst maintaining the wellbeing of staff and ensuring that there is no impact upon service delivery/continuity.

-- Agile Working: There will also be internal governance challenges for the Commissioner and Chief Constable as the Force adopts the fixed, flexible and field principles of working.
-The challenge will include achieving a change in culture whilst maintaining the wellbeing of staff and ensuring that there is no impact upon service delivery/continuity. - Pension Regulations: The Force may need to absorb the consequences of challenges to the Police Regulations (notably in relation to terms and conditions).
-The Pension Regulator is becoming more active in scrutinising the governance of public sector pension schemes, including the Police Pension Scheme. - Data Protection: The General Data Protection Regulation (which repeals and updates the EU Data Protection Directive) became effective in UK law from 25th May 2018; both corporations sole will need to ensure that their internal processes are compliant with the same. - New Complaints Procedures Arising from the Policing and Crime Act 2017: The new legislative provisions allow Commissioners to take on greater responsibility and play a key part in many aspects of the police complaints and disciplinary system.
+- Pension Regulations: The Force may need to absorb the consequences of challenges to the Police Regulations (notably in relation to terms and conditions).
+The Pension Regulator is becoming more active in scrutinising the governance of public sector pension schemes, including the Police Pension Scheme. - Data Protection: The General Data Protection Regulation (which repeals and updates the EU Data Protection Directive) will have direct effect in UK law from 25th May 2018; and both corporations sole will need to ensure that their internal processes are compliant with the same. - New Complaints Procedures Arising From the Policing and Crime Act 2017: The new legislative provisions allow Commissioners to take on greater responsibility and play a key part in many aspects of the police complaints and disciplinary system.